 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Linn, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Linn, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Linn, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Linn, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Linn, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Linn, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Linn, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Linn, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Linn, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Linn, MO and throughout Missouri – you are securing your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Linn and beyond:
+If you hire a Combs Waterkotte Linn, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Linn, MO and beyond – you are securing your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Linn and beyond:

-Act Now—Speak with a Linn, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Linn, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Linn, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Linn, MO.